FireChickenProductivity/Talon-Voice-multidimensional-clipboard/README.md

 The user.multidimensional_clipboard_display_line_length_limit setting determines how much of the first line of each file within the system will get displayed.
 Setting this to 0 means that there is no limit.

 The user.multidimensional_clipboard_file_size_limit setting determines how big a file in bytes the system is willing to paste.
 This setting should prevent the command from either loading too much data into memory to perform a single gigantic paste or from needing to take to take multiple pastes to perform the desired task.
+Files that are too big will not have any text displayed in the clipboard display.

 The user.multidimensional_clipboard_operation_delay setting determines how long in milliseconds the copying and pasting commands will pause.
 Increase this if the copying or pasting commands are not working properly on your computer.